aazuspan/blog/content/blog/building-autoencoders-with-scikit-learn/index.md

 ae.fit(X_train, X_train)
 ```

-Training the model with 64 features -- the flattened pixels of 8x8 mini MNIST digits -- and a latent space of just 8 features produces a shallow autoencoder that can reconstruct training data with reasonable accuracy.
+Training the model with 64 features -- the flattened pixels of 8x8 mini MNIST digits -- and a latent space of just 8 features produces a shallow autoencoder that can reconstruct unseen data with reasonable accuracy.
 Similar digits start to blend together, but they're still largely recognizable despite a ~90% dimensionality reduction in the latent space.

 {{<figure src="mnist.png">}}